yuvraajsj18/Operating-Systems/notes/threads/threads.md

 - Multiple computing cores can be placed on a single chip, each core appears as a separate processor to the OS.

-- Multi-threaded programming provides efficient use of multi-cores and improved concurrency.(See Diagram below)
+- Multi-threaded programming provides efficient use of multi-cores and improved concurrency.
+(See Diagram below)

 - Multicore or multiprocessors systems put pressure on programmers to make better use of multiple cores, challenges include:

-  - Dividing activities - Applications needs to be divided into separate, concurrent tasks, thus can run in parallel on individual cores.
+  - Dividing activities - Applications need to be divided into separate, concurrent tasks, thus can run in parallel on individual cores.
   - Balance - Separate tasks must perform equal work of equal value.
 Using a separate core to run a small task may not be worth the cost.
   - Data Splitting - Data must also be divided together with applications to run on separate cores.
   - Data Dependency - data accessed by the tasks must be examined for dependencies between two or more tasks.
-  - Testing and Debugging - testing and debugging concurrent programs is difficult than doing same for single threaded programs.
+  - Testing and Debugging - testing and debugging concurrent programs is difficult than doing the same for single-threaded programs.

 - **Parallelism** implies a system can perform more than one task simultaneously.